wtamia3/Distributed-Multiplayer-Tic-Tac-Toe/README.md

 ## Notes

-* This game works locally on a single machine for testing purposes, with both players running on the same computer in separate terminal windows.
+* This game works locally on a single machine and multiple machines with both players running on the same computer in separate terminal windows.

 ## Future Enhancements

 * Add the ability to play over the internet (by using public IPs and appropriate port forwarding).
 * Introduce a better UI (e.g., web-based or with a graphical user interface).

-This should now provide a complete guide for anyone wanting to run the game, whether on the same machine or across different terminals.
-Let me know if you have any more questions or need further clarification!